josh-shen/server_chat/README.md

 ### Server
 To run the server code, run `python server.py` or `python3 server.py`

-> Server code can be hosted on cloud service such as GCP Compute Engine, or on local machine.
+Server code can be hosted on cloud services such as GCP Compute Engine, or on your local machine.
 Change the internal and external IP addresses in utils.py accordingly

 ### Client

 To run the client code, run `python client.py` or `python3 client.py`